 This means doing everything you can to eliminate any mechanical or technical challenges that might make it harder for your accompanist to focus on actually making music.
 (And while it should go without saying, planning to sing your audition without accompaniment is NOT an acceptable alternative to the following.
 If you’re not sure how to find piano music for the song you want to sing, it’s worth your time and money to pay someone to help you prepare for your audition.)

 - Provide a clean copy of the chart.
 Any marks on the page should be relevant to this audition.
-Try not to make the accompanist wade through your study markings.
+Don’t make the accompanist wade through your study markings.

 - Clearly mark your start and end points, and highlight any changes in key or tempo.
 Do you need a bar or two of piano introduction, or just a starting pitch?
 If you’re not singing all the way to the end of the piece, what’s the last chord you want played?
 (The amazing Andrew Byrne has a great model for how to mark your charts on his website.)

 - Don’t tempt gravity.
-You’d be amazed how poorly most piano music racks actually hold songbooks.
+Never give the accompanist a paperback songbook for an audition—you’d be amazed how poorly most piano music racks actually hold songbooks.
 Instead, go for looseleaf printouts or copies on neat, un-curled paper.
-(If you’re copying from a songbook, see this handout for recommendations.)
+(If you’re copying from a songbook rather than printing a digital purchase, see this handout for recommendations.)

 - Minimize or avoid page turns.
 I have a handout for this too, but in a nutshell: